In German, the same word, Beruf, means both “vocation” and “profession.”

-It is not a matter of “religion”: it is that we are looking for people who feel called to work with us (the Latin verb vocare means precisely that, “to call”).
+It is not a “religious” matter: it is that we precisely look for People who feel called to work with us (the Latin verb vocare means just that, “to call”).

 The mystery of human existence lies not just in staying alive, but in knowing what we are living for.